SNURTEL/23z-pzsp2-sigmacats/README.md

 ## Try it out

-Although the app's not doing much for now, you can check some basic tools that may come in handy later:
 - App runs at [port 80](http://localhost)
 - API documentation is available at [/docs](http://localhost/docs)
 - Cloudbeaver is available at [/cloudbeaver](http://localhost/cloudbeaver)